rehg-lab/pulseimpute/README.md

 -----

 ## Demo:
-An interactive Google colab notebook can be found here:
+We have created an interactive Google colab notebook that can be used to view the imputations of different models.
+No additional training or code running is required; the notebook can be run out of the box on a Jupyter environment.

+Gif

+Gif

+Explore the visualizations here!
+(Note: the Colab notebook may look slightly different from running it in a local Jupyter environment, and some default plot features may be disabled.)
 Visualize model imputations &ensp; [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1rltEUl-gHDww3GsMcfFxVBGC_mgfIqlF?usp=sharing)

 -----